arkency/posts/posts/2017-09-14-physical-separation-in-rails-apps.md

 # Rails engines

 This is a way, probably most in the spirit of The Rails Way.
 Which is both good and bad.
 Technically it can be a rational choice.
-However it's a tough sell, as usually people who jump into Rails+DDD are not so keen to rely on Rails mechanisms too heavily.
+However, it's a tough sell, as usually people who jump into Rails+DDD are not so keen to rely on Rails mechanisms too heavily.
 Also, many people may think of that separation as at the controllers level, which doesn't have to be the case.

 BTW, splitting at the web/controllers level is an interesting technique of splitting your app/infra layer, but it's less relevant to the "domain" discussions".
 I like to split the admin web app, as it's usually a separate set of controllers/UI.
 The same with API.
 But still, this split is rarely a good split for your domain, that's only the infra layer.